 Some of my favorites items (shells, unusual rocks I’ve found, trinkets, etc.) have made their way into all the nooks and crannies of this area.

 3. Avoid using plants that require consistent feeding.

 Not only do plants near oak trees need to thrive with little water and the shade cast from the tree, but they shouldn’t require regular fertilizer, either.

 Remember -the roots from an oak tree are sensitive to anything non-native to the area!

-In addition to the requirements above, I also mulch with 2-3” of organic matter and leave the leaves that fall (though, I do keep them lightly raked when they begin to pile up too much.)
+I also mulch with 2-3” of organic matter, and leave the leaves that fall (though, I do keep them lightly raked when they begin to pile up too much.)